LEW21/pydbus/README.rst

 Pythonic DBus library.

-It's based on PyGI, the Python GObject Introspection bindings, which is the recommended way to use GLib from Python.
+It's based on PyGI_, the Python GObject Introspection bindings, which is the recommended way to use GLib from Python.
+Unfortunately, PyGI is not packaged on pypi, so you need to install it from your distribution's repository (usually called python-gi, python-gobject or pygobject3).

 It's pythonic!